Permex Petroleum (OTCMKTS:OILCF) Shares Set to Reverse Split on Monday, October 23rd

 Shares of Permex Petroleum Co.
-(OTCMKTS:OILCF – Free Report) are scheduled to reverse split on Monday, October 23rd.
+(OTCMKTS:OILCF – Free Report) are scheduled to reverse split on the morning of Monday, October 23rd.
 The 1-4 reverse split was announced on Monday, October 23rd.
-The number of shares owned by shareholders will be adjusted after the market closes on Monday, October 23rd.
+The number of shares owned by shareholders will be adjusted after the closing bell on Monday, October 23rd.

 Permex Petroleum (OTCMKTS:OILCF – Get Free Report) last announced its earnings results on Monday, August 21st.
-The company reported ($0.74) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.54) by ($0.20).
+The company reported ($0.74) earnings per share for the quarter, missing the consensus estimate of ($0.54) by ($0.20).
+Permex Petroleum had a negative return on equity of 47.88% and a negative net margin of 522.68%.
 The company had revenue of $0.16 million for the quarter, compared to analysts’ expectations of $0.61 million.
-Permex Petroleum had a negative net margin of 522.68% and a negative return on equity of 47.88%.
-As a group, analysts forecast that Permex Petroleum will post -2.3 earnings per share for the current fiscal year.
+As a group, analysts expect that Permex Petroleum will post -2.3 EPS for the current year.

 Permex Petroleum Company Profile